 wet bundle of yellow substance at Tara Centre, in Orcha, Madhya Pradesh,

-now we are working here happily," said Mira Bai, another woman.
+Before this centre was established, all of us were jobless, but now we are working here happily," said Mira Bai, another woman.

 Interestingly, women workers outnumber men in the Tara Centre.